 Affiliated organizations are required to stage a regional preliminary IBC competition, with the winner of that event representing the organization in the International Blues Challenge held annually in Memphis, TN along historic Beale Street.
 While Affilated Organizations are encouraged to follow The Blues Foundation’s structure and rules during their local challenges, each organization is free to structure its preliminary rounds as it sees fit, as long as a true challenge between multiple acts takes place resulting in a single band and/or solo/duo act being identified.

 Central Delaware Blues Society submits one Self-Produced CD to the Blues Foundation for judging annually.
 To inquirer about submitting a CD please use "Contact Us" page or email BWPugh@Comcast.Net.

 The Blues Foundation established an award for the Best Self-Produced CD, given out at the International Blues Challenge, as part of our mission to celebrate blues recording and to ensure the future of this uniquely American art form and to recognize excellence in independent Blues recordings.

-Download, print and fill out the Central Delaware Blues Society IBC from the download link above with the bands representative signature at the bottom.
-(Please print clearly).
+Instructions for entering: Print and fill out the Central Delaware Blues Society IBC website download material or copy and print this page with the bands representative signature at the bottom.
+(Please print clearly)

-To be eligible, you’ll need to send all of the following:
+To be eligible, you’ll need to send all of the following in a single package:

 Failure to send all of the require items may forfeit eligibility.
 Sample tunes are required in order to qualify.